datastackacademy/deb-intro/deb/ch1/ep9/README.md

 </pre>

 ### `applymap`
 The `map()` function we have been using is a built-in function of `Series` objects.
-There is a similar built-in functon of `DataFrame`s: `applymap()`.
+There is a similar built-in function of `DataFrame`s: `applymap()`.
 The behavior is similar but the input and output are `DataFrame`s instead of series:

 ```python
 # read data fom csv